The Shape of Things to Come: Suppression of religion

-A major aspect of the creation of the World State is the abolition of all organised religion, a step deemed indispensable to giving the emerging "Modern State" a monopoly over education and the complete ability to mould new generations of humanity.
+A major aspect of the creation of the World State is the abolition of all organized religion, a step deemed indispensable to giving the emerging "Modern State" a monopoly over education and the complete ability to mold new generations of humanity.

 The abolition of Islam is carried out by the Air Police, who "descend upon Mecca and close down the main holy places", apparently without major incident.
 Islam later disappears, its demise accelerated by the decay of Arabic and its replacement by "an expanded English".
 Some twenty mosques survive, deemed to be worthy of preservation on architectural grounds.
 The Lebanese-American scholar George Nasser remarked on this aspect of Wells's book: "In the 1979 imagined by H.G.
 Wells, a self-appointed ruling elite composed mainly of Westerners, with one Chinese and one Black African and not a single Arab member, would establish itself in the Arab and Muslim city of Basra and calmly take the decision to completely extinguish and extirpate the Muslim religion...
 In the 1979 of real history, Khomeini's Islamic Republic of Iran came into being".

-Wells's speculations, which may well seem absurd from a more modern point of view, can be much better understood under the impression of the establishment and modernization of Turkey under Atatürk in the 1920s and 1930s.
+Wells's speculations, which may well seem absurd from a more modern point of view, can be much better understood under the impression of the establishment and attempted suppression of Islam in Turkey under Atatürk in the 1920s and 1930s.

 There is only a brief reference to the abolition of Buddhism and no reference to any serious problems encountered by the Modern State in eradicating it from East Asia.